 If you didn't get along well with a manager, look for opportunities to frame your answers to questions about supervisors in terms of what you've learned or how you've grown.

 For questions about co-workers, strive to display your ability to work well with a team.

 Questions About Your Abilities

-The hiring manager will be assessing your abilities during your interview so he or she can try to determine how successful you might be in the position you’re seeking.
-You should think about specific examples of positive outcomes from previous jobs.
+The hiring manager will be assessing your abilities during your interview so they can try to determine how successful you might be in the position you’re seeking.
+It would help if you thought about specific examples of positive outcomes from previous jobs.
 Here are some example questions:

 - Describe a decision you made that was a failure.
 What happened and why?

 - Tell me about a time that you needed to convey technical information to a non-technical audience.

 - Tell me about a time that you worked interpreting and presenting data.